-Bachelor of Science With a Major in Ethnic Studies
+Bachelor of Science With a Major in African/African-American Studies or Mexican-American Studies

 The B.S. includes both humanities and social science.
-A total of 36 hours are required to complete the B.S. option in African and African-American studies, and 37 hours are required to complete the B.S. option in Mexican-American studies.
+A total of 36 hours are required to complete the major in African and African-American studies, and 37 hours are required to complete the major in Mexican-American studies.
 The same pattern of courses is required as for the B.A. degree, with the addition of six hours of required methods courses, three of which may substitute for three hours of supporting courses: